Encharted Cook

 One word.
 Sugar.

-Most of the commercial pasta sauces sold at the grocery store contain quite a bit of sugar.
+Most commercial pasta sauces sold at the grocery store contain a significant amount of sugar.
 When you make your own marinara sauce you can control the amount of sugar.
-This particular recipe has no added sugar because I prefer to use San Marzano tomatoes that tend to naturally have a milder, sweeter flavor.

 Here's what you need to make a Hearty Marinara Sauce: